JieSun-pku/detonationFoam/README.md

-# detonationFoam
-detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM.
+# detonationFoam: An open-source solver for simulation of gaseous detonation based on OpenFOAM

 ## Motivation
 Gas-phase detonation simulation considering detailed chemical reactions is usually troubled by the following problems: